- GDP (PPP):

 - FDI Inflow:

-Algeria’s economic freedom score is 44.7, making its economy the 172nd freest in the 2018 Index.
-Its overall score has dropped 1.8 points because of significant declines in property rights and investment freedom that were not offset by more modest improvements in business freedom, judicial effectiveness, and monetary freedom.
-Algeria is ranked last among 14 countries in the Middle East and North Africa region, and its overall score is well below the regional and world averages.
+Algeria’s economic freedom score is 46.2, making its economy the 171st freest in the 2019 Index.
+Its overall score has increased by 1.5 points, with improvements in property rights, monetary freedom, investment freedom, and trade freedom offsetting a steep decline in business freedom.
+Algeria is ranked 14th among the 14 fully evaluated countries in the Middle East and North Africa region, and its overall score is well below the regional and world averages.

-Algeria’s economy remains dominated by the state, a legacy of the country’s socialist post-independence development model.
-In recent years, the government has made little progress in improving fiscal governance, has halted the privatization of state-owned industries, and has restricted imports and foreign engagement in its economy.
+The state continues to dominate Algeria’s economy.
+Statism is a legacy of the country’s socialist post-independence development model.
+Efforts to introduce economic reforms have been stymied by powerful vested interests; as a result, the government has made little progress in improving fiscal governance, has halted the privatization of state-owned industries, and has restricted imports and foreign engagement in its economy.
 These policies and other institutional weaknesses, combined with ongoing political uncertainty, continue to undermine prospects for sustained long-term economic development.

 The National Liberation Front has dominated politics since Algeria won independence from France in 1962.
-Eighty-year-old President Abdelaziz Bouteflika won a fourth five-year term in 2014 despite rare public appearances after a stroke.
-Political stability is threatened by uncertainty over Bouteflika’s longevity, widespread popular disillusionment with the political system, and a weak economy.
-Reforms introduced after the Arab Spring protests included an end to restrictions on civil liberties.
-In 2016, the government made major constitutional changes to strengthen governance and deepen separation of powers.
-Algeria is the world’s sixth-largest gas exporter.
-Oil and natural gas account for almost 95 percent of export revenues and more than 30 percent of GDP.
-Falling oil prices have forced the government to reduce spending.
+President Abdelaziz Bouteflika is considering a run for a fifth five-year term in 2019 despite rare public appearances after a stroke.
+Political stability is threatened by uncertainty over the 81-year-old Bouteflika’s longevity, widespread popular disillusionment with the political system, and a weak economy.
+Reforms introduced after the Arab Spring protests lifted some restrictions on civil liberties.
+Since 2015, Algeria has pursued an import substitution policy, adopting protectionist measures to encourage domestic production.
+Algeria is the world’s sixth-largest exporter of natural gas; oil and gas account for almost 95 percent of export revenues and more than 30 percent of GDP.

-Secured interests in property are generally enforceable, but most real property is in government hands, and conflicting title claims make real estate transactions difficult.
-The judicial system is generally weak, slow, and opaque.
-High levels of corruption plague Algeria’s business and public sectors, especially the energy sector.
-An estimated one-half of all economic transactions takes place in the informal sector.
+Secured interests in property are generally enforceable, but most real property is in government hands.
+Conflicting title claims make real estate transactions difficult.
+The country’s judiciary system is generally weak, slow, and subject to political pressure.
+Corruption is pervasive in the business and public sectors, especially in energy.
+An estimated one-half of all economic transactions occurs in the informal sector.

 The top income tax rate is 35 percent, and the top corporate tax rate is 23 percent.
 Other major taxes include a value-added tax.
-The overall tax burden equals 29.1 percent of total domestic income.
-Over the past three years, government spending has amounted to 42.5 percent of total output (GDP), and budget deficits have averaged 11.4 percent of GDP.
-Public debt is equivalent to 20.4 percent of GDP.
+The overall tax burden equals 24.5 percent of total domestic income.
+Over the past three years, government spending has amounted to 41.4 percent of the country’s output (GDP), and budget deficits have averaged 11.6 percent of GDP.
+Public debt is equivalent to 25.8 percent of GDP.